Hamiltonian stochastic Lie systems and applications: Stability for stochastic Hamiltonian systems

+Let us provide a relevant analogue of the method used in Hamiltonian symplectic systems to verify stability \cite{AM78}.
+Before that, let us provide a definition of strongly conserved quantities for Hamiltonian stochastic differential equations (see \cite[Definition 2.2]{LO08}). \begin{definition}A function $f\in \Cinfty(M)$ is said to be {\it strongly conserved} of a stochastic Hamiltonian \eqref{eq:Stabil} if, for any particular solution $\Gamma$ with initial condition $\Gamma_0$, we have that $f(\Gamma)=f(\Gamma_0)$. \end{definition}

-Let us provide a relevant analogue of the method used in Hamiltonian symplectic systems to check stability \cite{AM78}.
-The most relevant result for our purposes in the study of stability of Hamiltonian stochastic Lie systems is the following proposition. \begin{proposition} (Stochastic Dirichlet’s Criterion) Suppose that we are in the setup of the previous definition and assume that there exists a function $f\in \Cinfty(M)$ such that $\d f_{z_0} = 0$ and that the quadratic form $\d^2f_{z_0}$ (positive or negative) definite.
-If $f$ is a strongly (respectively, weakly) conserved quantity for the solutions of \eqref{eq:Stabil} then the equilibrium $z_0$ is almost surely stable (respectively, stable in probability. \end{proposition}
+Strongly conserved quantities can also be defined for systems \eqref{eq:Stabil} whose Stratonovich operator also depend on $B$.
+The most relevant result for our purposes in the study of stability of Hamiltonian stochastic Lie systems is the following proposition (see \cite[Theorem 2.15]{LO08} and references therein). \begin{proposition} (Stochastic Dirichlet’s Criterion) Assume that there exists a function $f\in \Cinfty(M)$ such that $\d f_{\Gamma_e} = 0$ and that the quadratic form $\d^2f_{\Gamma_e}$ is positive or negative definite.
+If $f$ is a strongly conserved quantity on the solutions of \eqref{eq:Stabil}, then the equilibrium point $\Gamma_e$ is almost surely stable. \end{proposition}

 Let us turn now to Hamiltonian stochastic differential equations on symplectic manifolds.
 In this case, we focus on stochastic differential equations of the type